ccgilroy/ffc-data-processing/README.md

   arrange(desc(unique_values))
 ```

-Tobit models are a way of modeling censored dependent variables, but recommendations for censored independent variables are [cite Rigobon and Stoker 2007]
+Tobit models are a way of modeling censored dependent variables, but recommendations for using censored independent variables are less widespread.
+See Rigobon and Stoker 2007 for a discussion of censored independent variables.

 ## TODO: